The Lost Heroes of the Golden Age

 Inspiration

-The Human Bomb did have sidekicks.
-First was the bumbling Hustace Throckmorton, who actually got bomb powers in Police #15 (Jan.
+The Human Bomb had other "sidekicks."
+First was the bumbling Hustace Throckmorton, who actually got bomb powers in Police Comics #15 (Jan.
 1943).
 And the Human Bomb empowered a trio of Bombadiers in issue #22 (Sept.
 1943).

-Read all about the Human Bomb in the Quality Companion!
+Read all about the Human Bomb in my book, The Quality Companion (TwoMorrows)!

 Powers